exoplatform/exo-documentation/docs/UserWallet.rst

 - The cheap mode is not expensive but may take up to one day to be executed.
 - The recommended mode is slightly more expensive and may take a few hours.
-- The fast most is the most expensive and usually takes only one minute to be executed.
+- The fast mode is the most expensive but transactions are usually processed in less than a minute.

 |image10|